 This short dance film by THÉORIZ pulls off some impressive visuals, given the fact that all of its effects were shot in-camera, with no green screen or post-production.
 They achieved their mixed reality illusion using motion tracking synchronized with real-time projected imagery.
 Behind the scenes here (turn captions on.)

-THE BEST Projection Mapping
+Awesome Projection Mapping

 This fascinating clip by video artist Yuge Zhou and sound designer Stephen Farrell was created from hundreds of video clips shot in NYC’s subway stations, then assembled together into concentric squares.
 It was designed for a top-down projection mapping installation, but it’s just as intriguing flattened.